francoposa/francoposa.io/content/about/index.md

 ---
 ## Myself

-I am a software engineer with over eight years of experience building software across many areas of software engineering, including cloud storage, distributed databases, telecom routing, and big data pipelines.
+I am a software engineer with a decade of experience designing, building, and operating across various domains, though I have a particular affinity for distributed databases, cloud storage, and for some unfortunate reason, authentication and authorization.

-I enjoy building a deep understanding of topics across all areas of software engineering, and I believe in building open-source software that is friendly to users, operators, and developers alike.
+I believe in building open-source software that is friendly to users, operators, and developers alike.

 I love to design, build, and refactor.
 I am passionate about clean architecture, clean code, and idiomatic best practices.